riajobaer/pivot-tables/README.md

 Here I use pivot table to group date, reorganize and summarize selected columns and rows of data in a spreadsheet or database table to obtain a desired report.

-I also create a pivot chart from a table for visualizations my data.
 Here's some screenshot with demo application
 ![pivot tables](https://user-images.githubusercontent.com/33751371/34668675-a80a5040-f498-11e7-860d-4eb9cd0364d8.PNG)

 ### Slicer :
 here I use slicer to filter pivotTable data
 ![slicer](https://user-images.githubusercontent.com/33751371/34718357-86b8357e-f560-11e7-82ae-9a61a3260693.PNG)

+##Pivot Charts :
+I also create a pivot chart from  table for visualizations my data